Twistor theory: Overview

-In its original form, twistor theory encodes physical fields on Minkowski space into complex analytic objects on twistor space via the Penrose transform.
+In its original form, twistor theory encodes physical fields on Minkowski space in terms of complex analytic objects on twistor space via the Penrose transform.
 This is especially natural for massless fields of arbitrary spin.
 In the first instance these are obtained via contour integral formulae in terms of free holomorphic functions on regions in twistor space.
 The holomorphic twistor functions that give rise to solutions to the massless field equations can be more deeply understood as Čech representatives of analytic cohomology classes on regions in $\mathbb{PT}$.
 These correspondences have been extended to certain nonlinear fields, including self-dual gravity in Penrose's nonlinear graviton construction and self-dual Yang–Mills fields in the so-called Ward construction; the former gives rise to deformations of the underlying complex structure of regions in $\mathbb{PT}$, and the latter to certain holomorphic vector bundles over regions in $\mathbb{PT}$.
 These constructions have had wide applications, including inter alia the theory of integrable systems.

-The self-duality condition is a major limitation for incorporating the full nonlinearities of physical theories, although it does suffice for Yang–Mills–Higgs monopoles and instantons (see ADHM construction).
-An early attempt to overcome this restriction was the introduction of ambitwistors by Edward Witten and by Isenberg, Yasskin & Green.
-Ambitwistor space is the space of complexified light rays or massless particles and can be regarded as a complexification or cotangent bundle of the original twistor description.
-These apply to general fields but the field equations are no longer so simply expressed.